paulwizviz/go-networking/docs/p2p.md

 The ability of a peer to identify its own IP address is a key element of a peer-to-peer system, since this there is no central entity to managed ip addresses.

-Please refer to this [working example](../cmd/ping/selfaddr/main.go) demonstrating self addressing using standard library and libp2p.
+Please refer to this [working example](../cmd/ping/selfaddr) demonstrating self addressing using standard library and libp2p.

+Use this together with the [playground container](../deployments/playground.yaml)

 ## Pinging Nodes